-- Major-specific advising through the faculty or staff expertise within the department.
+- Major-specific advising through the faculty within the department.
 The faculty advisor for the hydrogeology major is Dr. Michelle Kominz.

 - General advising regarding University and general education requirements as well as pre-professional advising through the College of Arts and Sciences undergraduate advising.

 As a student with a major within the College of Arts and Sciences, you will need to meet regularly with both a departmental and college advisor to ensure you have met all requirements for graduation.